MoserMichael/cstuff/all/blog/_posts/2014-12-02-effective-modern-cpp.md

 <blockquote>
     <code><pre>
     auto x = { 1 };
-    // x is a std::initializer_list<int> and has an instance with value 27
+    // x is a std::initializer_list&lt;int&gt; and has an instance with value 27

     auto x = { 1, 2 };
-    // x is a std::initializer_list<int> and has an instance with values 1 and 2
+    // x is a std::initializer_list&lt;int&gt; and has an instance with values 1 and 2

     auto x = { 1, 2, 3.0 };
     // error: values in initializer list must be of the same type.